edgedb/easy-edgedb/chapter20/index.md

 select {'Total PCs created: ' ++ latest ++ ' Current PCs: ' ++ <str>count(PC) };
 ```

 `ShipVisit` is one of our two "hackiest" (but most fun) types.
-We stole most of it from the `Time` type that we created earlier but almost never used.
+We stole some of it from the `Time` type that we created earlier and later decided to turn into a single global object.
 Inside the `ShipVisit` type we have a `clock` property that is just a string, but gets used in this way:

 - by casting it into a {eql:type}`docs:cal::local_time` to make the `clock_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`